Building HSQLDB Jars

 • doc.target

-See the file doc-src/readme-docauthors.txt for details about our DocBook build system (though as I write this it is somewhat out of date).
+See the file doc-src/readme-docauthors.txt for details about our DocBook build system.